 Passive Aggressive Behavior: Signs You Are Using It To Cope

 Passive aggressive behavior means expressing yourself in an indirect aggression rather than being upfront and direct.
-People dealing with passive aggression often find it painful to confront their anger, emotions or disappointments.
+People dealing with passive aggression or passive aggressive personalities often find it painful to confront their anger, emotions or disappointments.
 It is because they try resisting their negative emotions and sideline the source of their discomfort.

 Although one may find passive-aggressive behavior right to control the situation, it somewhere depletes the relationship as well as devoid the chance of improving on core issues.

 Also Read : 5 Best Mantras for Anger Management: Must Try

 If we understand the examples of passive aggression to elaborate passive aggression meaning:

 - An individual avoiding someone constantly to express their dislike towards them rather than explaining the causes and feelings.